 When comparing unauthenticated guest access in EDS to unauthenticated access via another discovery service, there are no discernible differences.
 There are, however, a select few components that are not available in other discovery services and require authentication to view in EDS.
 These authentication-required components are deeply valuable for EDS customers and their users, and represent unique benefits that are not available with other discovery services:

 While other services rely 100% on link resolvers for access to full text, EDS is the only discovery service that displays PDF full text (when available) directly in the result list.
 When clicking on the full-text PDF icon, guest access users would be prompted to log in, and would remain authenticated for the remainder of their session.

 With other services, when attempting to access full text, the user would be met with a link resolver menu, and if full text was available, they would be asked to authenticate at some point further along in their experience—and in some cases will need to log in multiple times for different resource providers.
 In the end, EDS offers a cleaner, simpler process for requesting authentication to access full text, with far fewer clicks than other discovery services.

-Through Platform Blending, EDS allows information from important subject indexes that don’t otherwise participate in discovery services to be infused into the EDS result list (e.g., full records from licensed databases such as CINAHL, Historical Abstracts, Humanities International Index, Art Abstracts, etc.—subscription on EBSCOhost required).
+With the Inclusion of Subject Indexes, EDS allows information from important subject indexes that don’t otherwise participate in discovery services to be infused into the EDS result list (e.g., full records from licensed databases such as CINAHL, Historical Abstracts, Humanities International Index, Art Abstracts, etc.—subscription on EBSCOhost required).